August 12, 2024

 What tests to ask for

-The standard Indian primary care diabetes screening typically includes fasting plasma glucose (a simple morning blood draw after eight or more hours without food), HbA1c (a measure of average blood sugar over the previous two to three months — generally considered the most reliable single test), and postprandial glucose (blood sugar measured two hours after a meal, helpful for detecting earlier-stage insulin resistance).
+Standard primary care diabetes screening typically includes fasting plasma glucose (a simple morning blood draw after eight or more hours without food), HbA1c (a measure of average blood sugar over the previous two to three months — generally considered the most reliable single test), and postprandial glucose (blood sugar measured two hours after a meal, helpful for detecting earlier-stage insulin resistance).

 A normal HbA1c is below 5.7%.
 Prediabetes range is 5.7–6.4%.
 Diabetes is 6.5% or higher on two separate readings.
 The earlier you catch values trending upward, the more leverage you have to reverse them through lifestyle intervention alone.